jpbarela/handlebars/README.md

 ## Explore Handlebars

 We'll use the [HTML strings lab](https://github.com/SF-WDI-LABS/html_strings) as our starting point.
-Check out the `solution` branch.
+Check out the `handlebars` branch.

 ### What is happening in `index.html`?